helm/helm-www/content/en/docs/topics/charts.md

 More complex SemVer 2 names are also supported, such as `version:
 1.2.3-alpha.1+ef365`.
 But non-SemVer names are explicitly disallowed by the system.
 Subject to exception are versions in format `x` or `x.y`.
 For example, if there is a leading v or a version listed without all 3 parts (e.g. v1.2) it will attempt to coerce it into a valid semantic version (e.g., v1.2.0).
-In such cases lint command will throw warning about not strictly following SemVer 2.

 **NOTE:** Whereas Helm Classic and Deployment Manager were both very GitHub oriented when it came to charts, Helm v2 and later does not rely upon or require